-Begin your Alaskan cruise adventure on an award winning Show Me Seattle Tour, let our professional, friendly guides whisk you away for a comprehensive 3 hour overview of Seattle’s top destinations and attractions.
-You’ll experience the best the city has to offer; from the perfect selfie viewpoint to bustling downtown streets and quirky neighborhoods this tour offers a convenient and fun way to discover what makes Seattle such a beautiful and unique city.
+Begin your cruise adventure with an award-winning Show Me Seattle City Highlights Tour!
+You’ll experience the best the city has to offer; from the perfect selfie viewpoint to bustling downtown streets and quirky neighborhoods, all while traveling in a comfortable coach with one of our entertaining and knowledgable local guides.
+A convenient and fun way to discover what makes Seattle such a beautiful and unique city before you are dropped off at the cruise terminal for check in. *Free airport transfer from pier to airport included upon your return to Seattle!

 WhenThis tour is offered on cruise departure days only

-The tour will begin in Seattle’s bustling downtown core highlighting the Pike Place Market, Seattle Art Museum, Shopping District, & World’s First Starbucks.
+The tour will begin in Seattle’s bustling downtown core highlighting the Pike Place Market, Seattle Art Museum, Shopping District, & World’s Oldest Starbucks.

 Pioneer Square & Stadium District